Pore space in soil: Hydraulic conductivity

 Hydraulic conductivity (K) is a property of soil that describes the ease with which water can move through pore spaces.
-It depends on the permeability of the material (pores, compaction) and on the degree of saturation.
-Saturated hydraulic conductivity, Ksat, describes water movement through saturated media.
-Where hydraulic conductivity has the capability to be measured at any state.
+It depends on the permeability of the material (pores, compaction) and on the degree of soil saturation.
+Saturated hydraulic conductivity, Ksat, describes water movement through saturated media, where hydraulic conductivity has the capability to be measured at any state.
 It can be estimated by numerous kinds of equipment.
 To calculate hydraulic conductivity, Darcy's law is used.
 The manipulation of the law depends on the soil saturation and instrument used.

 Infiltration

 Infiltration is the process by which water on the ground surface enters the soil.
 The water enters the soil through the pores by the forces of gravity and capillary action.
 The largest cracks and pores offer a great reservoir for the initial flush of water.
-This allows a rapid infiltration.
+This allows a rapid infiltration mostly by gravity.
 The smaller pores take longer to fill and rely on capillary forces as well as gravity.
-The smaller pores have a slower infiltration as the soil becomes more saturated.
+The smaller pores have a slower infiltration as the soil becomes more saturated, as well as when air is entrapped within small pores.